Larry Kahaner: Early life and education

+Career

-As a reporter for the Columbus (GA) Ledger-Enquirer in 1980, he wrote the first in-depth exposé of the textile mills in the city and how they caused byssinosis, also known as 'brown lung disease,' in workers.
-Byssinosis is caused by inhaling textile particles.
+As a reporter for the Columbus (GA) Ledger-Enquirer in 1980, Kahaner wrote the first in-depth exposé of the textile mills in the city and how they caused byssinosis, also known as 'brown lung disease,' in workers.
 For years, workers were reluctant to complain about the illness for fear of losing their jobs.
 The mills exerted great economic power including owing an adjoining town, Bibb City, owned by Bibb Manufacturing Company.
 When the series was released, many of the newspaper's street boxes were looted of their copies.
 The series led to the Georgia legislature enacting laws to allow workers with byssinosis to file workers' compensation claims for the first time.
 The reportage also garnered several awards including an Associated Press Newswriting Award – Public Service.

-Kahaner arguably wrote the first, nationally-syndicated newspaper articles about frequent incidents of sexual harassment of female soldiers at Fort Benning at a time when Pentagon officials said that such cases were rarely reported or brushed aside.